erickcastelli/kir-mapper/README.md

 ### Option 2 (installing everything yourself)

-Kir-mapper depends on a list of libraries and third-part programs, as follows:
+Kir-mapper depends on a list of libraries and third-party programs, as follows:

 - boost 1.70 or 1.74
 - cmake >= 3.26.4